 There is more than one way to use a garage.
-It was invented as a way to safely keep your car, but if your family does not own a car or if you’ve been blessed with a large garage that can do with more decoration, then why not make it an extension of your living space?
+It was invented as a way to safely keep your car, but if your family does not own a car or if you’ve been blessed with a large car-park space that can do with more decoration, then why not make it an extension of your living rooms?

 #1 Choose the right floors